NFC enables advanced functionality on its own or as a complement to Bluetooth and Wi-Fi.

 Using NFC, our Tap products support easy, secure configuration of appliances with a feature we call "NFC 3-stroke equipment configuration:"

 - 1st : approach the mobile to Tap to connect, read the configuration and launch the app

 - 2nd : make changes to configuration setting in the app

 - 3rd : approach the mobile to Tap again to upload the new configuration.

 4 NFC inter-connection uses and advantages explained

 Near Field Communication (NFC) benefits from growing consumer recognition, but not only for its role in secure transactions.
 NFC is increasingly present on iOS, Android and Windows mobiles, and is positioning as a unique connectivity enabler.

-With these implementations, NFC responds to several key concerns in connected devices including:
+NFC responds to several key concerns in connected appliances:

 - Discretion and reduced emissions

 - Optimization of power consumption